 First Aid Gear

 Your cottage most likely has a few of these items but it’s always better to be on the safe side of things.
 You know which medication works for you.
 Don’t forget to check the expiration dates.
+This travel first aid kit includes most of what we recommend below.

 - Bandages